jrit/web-resource-inliner/README.md

 #### `images`, Boolean or Number, default `8`
 When true, inline images unless they have an exclusion attribute (see inlineAttribute option).
 When false, exclude images unless they have an inclusion attribute (see inlineAttribute option).
 When a number, inline images only when the base64 content size is less than the number of KBs.
 For example, the default is to only inline images less than 8KB.

+#### `svgs`, Boolean or Number, default `8`
+When true, inline SVG `<use>` unless they have an exclusion attribute (see inlineAttribute option).
+When false, exclude SVG `<use>` unless they have an inclusion attribute (see inlineAttribute option).
+When a number, inline SVG `<use>` only when the content size is less than the number of KBs.
+For example, the default is to only inline SVGs less than 8KB.

 #### `scripts`, Boolean or Number, default `true`
 When true, inline scripts unless they have an exclusion attribute (see inlineAttribute option).
 When false, exclude scripts unless they have an inclusion attribute (see inlineAttribute option).
 When a number, inline scripts only when the base64 content size is less than the number of KBs.